Transforming a fertile nucleus into a fissile nucleus

 Uranium-238 accounts for more than 95% of the uranium present in the core of reactors.
 It participates marginally to the chain reaction, but it nevertheless plays an important auxiliary role.
 By capturing a neutron, it becomes a nucleus of plutonium-239.
 Later on this plutonium-239 nucleus may undergo a fission if it again captures another neutron.
 Somehow, uranium-238 can be viewed as splitting with a delay or by proxy.
 It generates nuclear fuel by providing fissile nuclei: it is said fertile.

 The mechanism of generation of plutonium involves several stages.
-By capturing a neutron, uranium-238 becomes uranium-239 that rapidly changes by beta radiation into neptunium-239.
-This neptunium is transformed then by beta radiation, after 3 days on average, into a new nucleus: plutonium-239.
+By capturing a neutron, uranium-238 becomes uranium-239 that rapidly changes by beta decay into neptunium-239.
+This neptunium is transformed then again by beta radiation, after 3 days on average, into a new nucleus: plutonium-239.
 This radionuclide is fissile, like uranium-235.

 Plutonium-239 is a good nuclear fuel: split by fast neutrons, it releases an average of 2.30 secondary neutrons per neutron captured.
 Of these secondary neutrons, one is required to maintain the chain reaction.
 Then 1.30 remains available.